zspitz/dlr/docs/dlr-overview/runtime-1.md

 However, this story breaks down when you want an IronPython object to call into, for example, an IronRuby library and dynamically invoke functions on the objects it gets back.
 With no standard mechanism to understand how to perform dynamic operations on an external dynamic object, IronPython could only treat the object as a .NET object, accessing its statically-known API.
 Most likely any visible methods will be an implementation detail of IronPython rather than a representation of the user’s intent.

 The DLR provides for this common currency when calling into objects defined in other dynamic languages by establishing a protocol for those implementing dynamic objects.
-As a language creator or library author who wants other DLR-aware languages to consume your objects dynamically, you must have the objects implement IDynamicMetaObjectProvider, offering up appropriate implementations of DynamicMetaObject when IDynamicMetaObjectProvide's GetDynamicMetaObject() is called.
+As a language creator or library author who wants other DLR-aware languages to consume your objects dynamically, you must have the objects implement `IDynamicMetaObjectProvider`, offering up appropriate implementations of `DynamicMetaObject` when `IDynamicMetaObjectProvide`'s `GetDynamicMetaObject()` is called.

 <h3 id="creating-dynamic-call-sites">4.1.3 Creating Dynamic Call Sites</h3>

 At a high level there are two ways to create dynamic call sites.
 A call site encapsulates a language's binder and the dynamic expression or operation to perform.
 A regular .NET language compiler (for example, what C\# does for its `dynamic` feature) emits a call site where dynamic expressions occur.
 The language can create the ahead of time, stash them in a functions constants pool, put them in static types, or whatever.
 The compiler then emits a call to the site's Target delegate to invoke the dynamic operation.

-Dynamic languages built completely on the DLR, such as IronPython, use DynamicExpression nodes from Expression Trees v2 (which the DLR ships in .NET 4.0).
-The Expression.Compile method builds the call site objects and emits the right calls on their Target delegate when compiling.
+Dynamic languages built completely on the DLR, such as IronPython, use `DynamicExpression` nodes from Expression Trees v2 (which the DLR ships in .NET 4.0).
+The `Expression.Compile` method builds the call site objects and emits the right calls on their Target delegate when compiling.

 <h2 id="rules">4.2 Rules</h2>